Jaidealistic/CEREBRO/CEREBRO_MANUAL.md

 # CEREBRO: Enterprise Security Intelligence Platform

-**CEREBRO** is a next-generation security operations platform designed to augment SOC analysts with real-time AI-driven threat detection.
+**CEREBRO** is a security operations platform designed to augment SOC analysts with real-time AI-driven threat detection.
 It unifies email analysis, URL reputation checking, and global threat intelligence into a single, cohesive interface.

 ---